 Assessments in a programming course can seem intimidating.
 How can you be sure the skills you are building on assignments will translate well to this new setting?
 We offer some sage advice based on our past experience.

-Approaching an online exam
+Approaching an online assessment

 Before the diagnostic